Pantograph: Sculpture and minting

 Sculptors use a three-dimensional version of the pantograph, usually a large boom connected to a fixed point at one end, bearing two rotating pointing needles at arbitrary points along this boom.
 By adjusting the needles different enlargement or reduction ratios can be achieved.
-This device, now largely overtaken by computer guided router systems that scan a model and can produce it in a variety of materials and in any desired size, was invented by inventor and steam pioneer James Watt (1736–1819) and perfected by Benjamin Cheverton (27.09.1796 – 01.02.1876) in 1836.
+This device was invented by inventor and steam pioneer James Watt and perfected by Benjamin Cheverton in 1836.
 Cheverton's machine was fitted with a rotating cutting bit to carve reduced versions of well-known sculptures.
-A three-dimensional pantograph can also be used to enlarge sculpture by interchanging the position of the model and the copy.
+Though now, it is largely overtaken by computer guided router systems that scan a model and can produce it in a variety of materials and in any desired size, A three-dimensional pantograph can also be used to enlarge sculpture by interchanging the position of the model and the copy.

 Another version is still very much in use to reduce the size of large relief designs for coins down to the required size of the coin.